Corrosion Resistant Alloys

 Corrosion Resistant Alloys (also known as CRAs) provide essential long-term corrosion resistance to various components which are exposed to environments associated with oil and gas production.
 These are components such as downhole tubing and safety-critical elements, pipelines, heat exchangers, vessels, valves, wellhead components and valves, along with other facility equipment.

 There are many different Corrosion Resistant Alloys to choose from, and they are usually categorised according to their resistance levels when exposed to particular environments.

 Some key environmental parameters which play a part in influencing the corrosion properties of Corrosion Resistant Alloys include:

 - Environment pH

 - The passive film’s stability (initiation of general corrosion or pitting)

 - The Stress Corrosion Cracking (SCC) risk, initiating and propagating

 Corrosion Resistant Alloys selection methods

-The methods of selecting Corrosion Resistant Alloys (CRAs) in order to produce and transport corrosive gas and oil, can prove a tricky and complex problem solving task, which if improperly executed, can result in application errors and unreliable results about a CRA’s performance in a particular service environment.
+The methods of selecting Corrosion Resistant Alloys (CRAs) in order to produce and transport corrosive gas and oil can prove to be a tricky and complex problem solving task.
+If improperly executed, it can result in application errors and unreliable results about a CRA’s performance in a particular service environment.

 This selection method could easily take one to three years to accomplish satisfactory results, and can equate to a considerable cost.
 Another way to select CRAs is the study of corrosion data applicable to the expected field conditions, which can easily eliminate any unsuitable candidates.
 Testing can then be carried out to refine the selection further.